phusion/union_station_hooks_core/hacking/Debugging.md

 This will print a JSON document representing the status.
 The following keys are especially interesting.

- * `remote_sender.available_servers`: An array of Union Station gateway host names that the UstRouter will send to.
+ * `remote_sender.up_servers` and `remote_sender.down_servers`: An array of Union Station gateway host names that the UstRouter will or will not send to, respectively.
 The UstRouter determines this by:

     1. Resolving the host name of the gateway,
     2. Pinging the server at each resolved IP address (through a `GET /ping` request),
-    3. Adding to the array the IP address of each server that responds successfully to the ping.
+    3. Adding information about the server to either the `up_servers` or the `down_servers` array, depending on whether the server responded successfully to the ping.

-   This array might be briefly empty during startup, but should eventually become non-empty.
-If it stays empty for a while, then it either means that there is a DNS resolution error, or that none of the servers at the resolved IP addresses responded to pings.
+   These arrays might be briefly empty during startup.
+One of them should eventually become non-empty.
+If both of them stay empty for a while, then it probably means that there was a DNS resolution error.
  * `remote_sender.packets_sent_to_gateway`: The number of packets successfully sent to the Union Station service so far.
 This should become non-zero after a while.
  * `remote_sender.packets_dropped`: The number of packets dropped.
 A packet can be dropped if no servers are available, when I/O errors are encountered or when the UstRouter cannot send packets to the Union Station gateway quickly enough.
 If this value is non-zero, then there is trouble.
  * `remote_sender.queue_size`: Sending a packet to the Union Station service does not succeed instantly; it takes some time.
 The UstRouter does not stop accepting data while it is busy sending a packet.
 Instead, it schedules the packet to be sent, by adding the packet to a queue.
 After this act, the UstRouter continues to accept data.
 A background thread sends out packets in the queue as quickly as possible.